Add comment July 27th, 2012 Headsman

 * The distinction as parsed by Germany hung on whether the intended merchant prize was armed (allowed to resist) or unarmed (not).

 ** U-boats were new legal territory in 1915.
-The 1930 London Naval Treaty — although Germany was not a partner to it — attempted to clarify the status of these machines.
+The 1930 London Naval Treaty — although Germany was not party to it — attempted to clarify the status of these machines.

 Also on this date